 YMYL sites must convince search quality raters that they have a healthy level of online reputation and credibility.

-Google Strives to Identify “Main Content” on a Web Page
+Google’s Guidelines Show That They Strive to Identify The “Main Content” on a Web Page

 Google Wants to “Think” Like Human Beings Do